1. Online Payments Services Agreement

 b) to the extent that the information is required to be disclosed by Relevant Law or order of any court or requirement of any government agency including where such obligation arises by a voluntary act of either party, in which case the parties agree that prior to any such disclosure, the recipient must, unless such action would violate or conflict with applicable Law, provide the discloser with prompt notice of such requirement and the Confidential Information so required to be disclosed, so that the discloser may seek an appropriate protective order;

-c) to the extent that the information is required to be given by a party to a commonwealth or state taxation authority for the purposes of assessing any liability for taxation or for the purposes of the party obtaining a tax ruling in respect of this agreement;
+c) to the extent that the information is required to be given by a party to a commonwealth or state taxation authority for the purposes of assessing any liability for taxation or for the purposes of the party obtaining a tax ruling in respect of these Terms and Conditions;

-d) to the extent necessary to exercise rights or perform obligations under this Agreement; or
+d) to the extent necessary to exercise rights or perform obligations under these Terms and Conditions; or

-23.2 We may obtain from any Card Scheme or a person who is involved in any Card Scheme, any credit reporting agency or any other person, information about Your merchant history or Personal Information about You, a Related Body Corporate, Your officers, employees or agents for any purpose relating to the operation of those Card Schemes and We can use any such information to assess an application to Us under clause 3.1(a) of this Agreement.
+23.2 We may obtain from any Card Scheme or a person who is involved in any Card Scheme, any credit reporting agency or any other person, information about Your merchant history or Personal Information about You, a Related Body Corporate, Your officers, employees or agents for any purpose relating to the operation of those Card Schemes and We can use any such information to assess an application to Us under clause 3.1(a).

 23.3 We can disclose information about Your merchant history, a Data Breach and relevant Personal Information in the following circumstances:

-a) to any Card Scheme or to any person who is involved in any Card Scheme, information about You for any purpose related to the operation of those schemes, card fraud detection agencies (including information about termination of merchant solutions and reason(s) for termination of NAB acquiring services);
+a) to any Card Scheme or to any person who is involved in any Card Scheme, information about You for any purpose related to the operation of those Card Schemes, card fraud detection agencies (including information about termination of merchant solutions and reasons for termination of NAB acquiring services);

-b) where the law requires Us to do so; and
+b) where the law requires or permits Us to do so; and

 c) where We have reasonable grounds to believe that either You are involved in dishonest or criminal activity, are a victim of such activity, may have information relevant to an inquiry into such activity or have experienced a Data Breach, to any state or commonwealth law enforcement or regulatory agency whether or not We have been requested by that agency to provide such information.